 • The PDP will provide an update on consumer protection to clearly explain the extent the of obligations of pension providers and schemes, as well as dashboards providers.
 This will lay out how consumers are being protected through the distributed regulatory framework, and highlight which regulator is responsible for ensuring compliance in terms of organisations’ interactions with dashboards.

-• In early 2023, a connection hub will be available on the PDP website where schemes and providers can get help with the connection process.
+• connection hub is now available on the PDP website where schemes and providers can get help with the connection process.
 In addition, the PDP also plans to run webinars and a programme of engagement to support providers, schemes and other organisations who will be completing the process.

 Pensions dashboards will go ‘live’ to consumers at a ‘Dashboards Available Point’ (DAP) and this date is likely to be set once the largest pension schemes and State Pension have staged.
 The Secretary of State must issue a notice to set the DAP at least six months before the specified date.
 Providers must undertake pre-connection steps, and therefore the rules regarding compliance with the relevant MaPS standards will come into effect three months before the implementation deadline.